TheRealNin/ns2-rebirth/rebirth.md

 ---
 title: Nin's NS2:Rebirth
 ---
+Welcome to Rebirth, an overhaul of NS2.

 ## Major Changes
+* Each commander may choose their teams race (Marine or Alien)
 * Power nodes are neutral, and can only be damaged if your team isn't using it.
 * Unused rooms will start with powernodes destroyed
 * All friendly structures, players, and equipment have a blue outline.
 Enemies have no outlines.